richardmukechiwa/Employee-Attrition-Classification-model/README.md

 - requirements.txt: List of all required packages for the project.
 - README.md: A detailed description of the project.

+### **Insights**

+**Higher Attrition Among Younger Employees**

+- Employees under the age of 30 show a significantly higher likelihood of leaving the organization.
+This suggests that future talent is at risk of being lost.

+<Recommendation:> Implement targeted retention strategies, such as clear career development plans and mentorship opportunities, to engage and retain younger employees.
+Non-Remote Workers are More Likely to Leave
+Non-remote employees exhibit higher attrition rates compared to their remote counterparts.

+Recommendation: Consider a balanced approach to remote and non-remote work to accommodate diverse work preferences and reduce potential turnover.
+Key Influencers: Job Level, Remote Work, Gender, and Work-Life Balance Factors such as job level, the ability to work remotely, gender, and work-life balance have a pronounced impact on employee attrition.

+Job Level: Engage junior-level employees in strategic initiatives to increase their sense of inclusion and respect within the organization.
+Gender: Attrition rates are notably higher among women, highlighting a need to investigate gender-related concerns, including career advancement and work-life balance.
+Work-Life Balance: Prioritize work-life balance through initiatives such as flexible scheduling, staff rotations, and structured vacation policies to mitigate attrition risks.

 ### **Conclusion**

 This project successfully demonstrates how to build, train, and deploy a machine learning model for employee attrition prediction.
 The Streamlit app provides a simple and intuitive interface for users to interact with the model, allowing businesses to make informed decisions regarding employee retention strategies.